PaulinaGacek/App-programming-language/doc/doc.md

 5. [Some code examples](#some-code-examples)
 ---
 ## Language description
-APP is a simple imperative language modeled on Logo language, where object is controlled by the forces applied to it.
+APP is a simple imperative language modeled on Logo language, where object represented by the ball is controlled by the forces applied to it.
 The language will allow you to create many objects that will collide with each other in a elastic collisions.